 Go mural hunting

-Though we did enjoy the murals that we kept running into while downtown, so keep an eye out for them and cameras at the ready!
+Though we did enjoy the murals that we kept running into while downtown, so keeps an eye out for them and cameras at the ready!

 So go mural hunting all over town and see the historical (and colorful) adobe homes near Five Points.

-We also had quite a delicious lunch at HUB Restaurant & Ice Creamery.
+We also had quite a delicious lunch at the HUB Restaurant & Ice Creamery.

 Fun Things To Do In Tucson